![]() |

 I-264 & Parks Ave. - 757-437-4878 - 800-VA-BEACH

 It's true.
 Take it easy on the pedal here.
-Virginia Beach was recently listed as one of the top ten speed traps in the nation, by the site SpeedTrap Exchange.
+Virginia Beach has been listed as one of the top ten speed traps in the nation by the site SpeedTrap Exchange.

 SpeedTrap Exchange defines spots as speedtraps if they have "arbitrarily low speed limits combined with heavy enforcement."
 One of the major offending areas in Virginia Beach is Shore Drive.
 According to SpeedTrap Exchange "Cops hide among the bushes at the eastern terminus of Shore Drive (aka Rte 60)...Speed drops quickly from 55 to 25.
 Cops on your left, on median.
 Be equally cautious when returning on Shore Drive from the beach; speed drops from 35 to 25 before zooming up to 55.
 Cops will pop you unless you do strictly the limit."